sandyjmacdonald/fs42-tv-guide/README.md

 # FS42 TV Guide

-A newspaper-style TV guide application that fetches schedule data and enriches it with TMDb movie/TV information.
+A newspaper-style TV guide application that fetches FieldStation42 schedule data (for the current day only) and enriches it with TMDb movie/TV information and lots of other bells and whistles.

 ![Cropped-in screenshot of FS42 TV guide](screenshots/screenshot-2.png)